Mike Stokey

 Mike Stokey (September 14, 1918 – September 7, 2003) was an American television game show host and television producer.

 Career

 Stokey was known for Pantomime Quiz (1947–1959) and its later incarnation Stump the Stars (1962–1970).
 He also produced early television specials, including A Christmas Carol in 1949, for the Jerry Fairbanks Company.
 Stokey also hosted Beat the Odds in 1961 while it was presented at KTLA.

 Personal life

 His first wife (1943–1948) was actress Pamela Blake, with whom he had one son, Mike Stokey II, and a daughter, Barbara.

-His second wife (1955 - ?) was actress Spring Mitchell, born Neola Buxton in Lansing, Michigan, with whom he had daughter, Susan Stokey and grandchildren Juliette Goglia, Dante Goglia and Emily Goglia.
+His second wife was actress Spring Mitchell, born Neola Buxton in Lansing, Michigan, with whom he had daughter, and grandchildren, including Juliette Goglia.

 Death

-Stokey died from complications from liver disease on September 7, 2003 (seven days before his 85th birthday) in Las Vegas.
+Stokey died from complications from liver disease on September 7, 2003, aged 84, in Las Vegas.